milkmull/Vertex/README.md

 Vertex is a C++ game development framework that provides essential building blocks for developing games.
 Vertex comes with many helpful tools:
 * Math library including essential functions and structures for 2D and 3D development such as vectors, quaternions, and matrices.
-* (coming soon) Image library for image io and manipulation oprtations.
+* (coming soon) Image library for image io and manipulation operations.
 * (coming soon) Logging and profiling tools to help streamline the development process.
 * (coming soon) Windowing tools for cross platform window generation and input handling with GLSL backend.
-* (coming soon) Cross platform graphcs api with support for both Vulkan and OpenGL backend.
+* (coming soon) Cross platform graphics api with support for both Vulkan and OpenGL backend.

 ## Getting Started